Skip to main content

 • The game features beautiful artwork and a captivating soundtrack that enhances the overall atmosphere.

-• The story is intriguing with multiple endings, providing a good amount of replayability and depth.
+• The story is engaging with multiple endings, providing a sense of mystery and intrigue as players navigate through choices.

-• Some choices feel arbitrary and lead to bad endings that may not make logical sense.
+• Some choices feel arbitrary and can lead to frustratingly abrupt bad endings, detracting from the overall experience.

 • story

-• “The story doesn't have very long run, being around 5-6 hours long excluding the bad ends, but I'd say around 3-4 hours of that is just the game basically spoon feeding you the entire plot.”
+• “The story doesn't have a very long run, being around 5-6 hours long excluding the bad ends, but I'd say around 3-4 hours of that is just the game basically spoon-feeding you the entire plot.”

 • music

 The music in "Sound of Drop - Fall into Poison" has received widespread acclaim for its ability to enhance the game's atmosphere, effectively conveying emotions ranging from dread to nostalgia.
-Many reviewers highlighted the soundtrack's quality, with standout tracks that complement the narrative and visuals, although some noted that certain pieces can be repetitive.
-Overall, the music is considered a significant strength of the game, contributing to its immersive experience and emotional impact.
+While many tracks are praised for their quality and fittingness to the narrative, some players noted that certain pieces can become repetitive over time.
+Overall, the soundtrack is considered a standout feature, with many reviewers expressing a desire to purchase it separately.

-• “The soundtrack is fantastic, like the title track 'Sound of Drop' with its piano and light choir, which conveys the despair when Mayumi lost Mari.
-When the little chimes similar to a music box show up, it's like a somber reunion.”
+• “The soundtrack is fantastic, like the title track 'Sound of Drop' with its piano and light choir, which conveys the despair when Mayumi lost Mari, and then when the little chimes similar to a music box show up, it's like a somber reunion.”

 • “Every song was perfect for each scene, delivering the exact emotion needed to make the scenes memorable and impactful.”

-• “The music is the main driving current behind the atmosphere, but it can only do so much without the good writing to back up.”
+• “The music is the main driving force behind the atmosphere, but it can only do so much without the good writing to back it up.”

 • “Even though the music is very well done, a few of the songs are a little repetitive and can get a little tiring to listen to.”